-In accordance with the Law on Finance Lease ("RS Official Gazette", no. 55/2003, 61/2005, 31/2011 and 99/2011), for the performance of finance lease transactions the object of which is a movable good, the pecuniary portion of the initial capital of the Company cannot be lower than the dinar equivalent of EUR 500,000 at the official middle exchange rate of the National Bank of Serbia as at the payment date.
 For the performance of finance lease transactions the object of which is an immovable good, the pecuniary portion of the initial capital of the lessor cannot be lower than the dinar equivalent of EUR 5,000,000 at the official middle exchange rate as at the payment date.
 The lessor is obliged to ensure that the pecuniary portion of the initial capital is always in an amount that is not lower than the amounts specified in the above paragraph, according to the official middle exchange rate as of the calculation day, depending on the leased assets.

-As of 31 December 2020, the Company's share capital is above the prescribed minimum for the performance of finance lease transactions the object of which is a movable good.
+As of 31 December 2021, the Company's share capital is above the prescribed minimum for the performance of finance lease transactions the object of which is a movable good and amounts to EUR 1,055,255.